rozumalex/printacc/README.md

 ---

 ## Installation Guide
-To run printacc on your device, please follow the instruction.
+To get a copy of printacc to your device, please follow next steps:

 ### Install pyenv
 Follow the [instructions](https://github.com/pyenv/pyenv#installation)